ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-apache.md

 [Let’s Encrypt SSL installation documentation](/docs/installation/providers/enterprise/centos-apache-ssl)

 <a id="final-step" name="final-step"></a>
+### 7. Install Faveo

+At this point if the domainname is propagated properly with your server's IP you can open Faveo in browser just by entering your domainname.
+You can also check the Propagation update by Visiting this site www.whatsmydns.net.

+Now you can install Faveo via [GUI](/docs/installation/installer/gui) Wizard or [CLI](/docs/installation/installer/cli).
 ### 8. Final step

 The final step is to have fun with your newly created instance, which should be up and running to `http://localhost` or the domain you have configured Faveo with.